FreeshardBase/documentation/docs/internal_services.md

 This causes the Docker socket to be mounted into the app container.
 It is equivalent to the option `-v /var/run/docker.sock:/var/run/docker.sock:ro` of the Docker CLI.

-No app can get read-access to the Docker socket, that is the privilege of the Portal core.
+No app can get write-access to the Docker socket, that is the privilege of the Portal core.

 ## Peer Routing